Contact us

 PhD: Freedom Moves in Leaps: The Problem of Choice in Kant and Fichte

 Profile: Peter teaches Art and Design to art students in London.
-In 2010, he established (with Chris Ireson) the Das Program website exclusively to sell Dieter Rams designs and Braun products issued between 1955 and 1995, the period of Rams' office as Braun's Director of Design.
+In 2010, he established (with Chris Ireson) the Das Programm exclusively to sell Dieter Rams designs and Braun products issued between 1955 and 1995, the period of Rams' office as Braun's Director of Design.

 2009 Luke Skrebowski